splunk/splunk-connect-for-ethereum/examples/geth-single-node/README.md

-# Geth example running ethlogger using docker-compose
+# Geth examples running ethlogger using docker-compose

 This is a simple example showing how to run a Geth node in development mode being monitored by ethlogger in docker-compose alongside a Splunk Enterprise container.